julianpoemp/node-service/README.md

 <h1>node-service <a href="https://www.npmjs.com/package/@julianpoemp/node-service?activeTab=readme"><img alt="NPM Version" src="https://img.shields.io/npm/v/@julianpoemp/node-service"></a></h1>

-This NodeJS library allows to easily install and control OS services on Windows, MacOS and linux using shell commands.
-Uses sudo-prompt if admin privileges are needed.
+This NodeJS library allows to easily install and control OS background services on Windows, MacOS and Linux using shell commands.
+Uses [sudo-prompt](https://github.com/jorangreef/sudo-prompt) to request on desktop and "sudo" only on headless servers.

 ## Goal
 The goal of this repository is to simplify the creation and management of OS services using NodeJS.